Planning Your Schedule

 - Students must have authorizations from their counselor to drop a class.
 If their counselor feels the reason for dropping a class is valid and warrants such action, students may be dropped from a class.
 Students must live with their commitments.
 Parents disagreeing with the counselor's decision may appeal that decision, in writing, to the principal.
 UNLESS EXTENUATING CIRCUMSTANCES PREVAIL, CLASSES MAY NOT BE DROPPED OR CHANGED.

 SPECIAL NOTE FROM THE PRINCIPAL: Courses listed in the Curriculum Guide may or may not be offered every year.
 We will do our best to run classes that meet the needs of our students.

 Recommendations for college prep coursework can be found at the Peterson's College Search site.
 This website will provide you with the most up-to-date advice from colleges and universities.

 Students who plan to play sports at a Division I or II college should check out the NCAA eligibility requirements.

-To check your credits, click on the Credit Audit.
-The credit audit sheet is a tool that you may use to track your progress through high school.
+To check your credits, click on the Michigan Merit Requirements for Graduation.
+This credit audit sheet is a tool that you can use to track your progress through high school.